IvoBetke/webcrowd/index.md

 ## webcrowd
 webcrowd is consultancy firm that advises companies on questions related to hiring and scaling tech and product teams.
-Its operative boutique tech recruitment business was closed in 2016 as Ivo Betke became the Manging Director for talent.io Germany.
+Its operative boutique tech recruitment business was closed in 2016 as Ivo Betke became the Manging Director of <a href="https://www.talent.io">talent.io Germany</a>.

 eMail: ivo (at) webcrowd (dot) net
 <a href="https://www.linkedin.com/in/ibetke">Contact me on LinkedIn</a>